-Interest income recognized on the Group's loans receivables amounted to P12.4 million, P10.3 million and P12.0 million in 2014, 2013 and 2012, respectively, and are presented as part of Interest under the Revenues section of the consolidated statements of income.
-The effective interest rates on loans receivables range from 7.5% to 30.0% in 2014, 2013 and 2012.
+Interest income recognized on the Group's loans receivables and are presented as part of Interest under the Revenues section of the consolidated statements of income.
+The effective interest rates on loans receivables range from 7.5% to 30.0% in 2014.